The CONAN Internship Program

 - Costume & Wardrobe Interns: (3 per semester)

 All applicants should be eager to learn, have an eye for detail, thrive in fast-paced creative environments, and have a demonstrated interest in costume design for comedy.
 We are looking for an individual who is able to perform well under pressure, is a fast-learner, self-starter and a team player with a good sense of humor.
 The ideal candidate is hard-working, prompt, organized, able to prioritize effectively and follow instructions extremely well.
 Knowledge of materials and any prior costume experience is a plus.
 Must have a car and be willing to drive.
+[Regular application submission deadlines DO NOT APPLY to this department.]

 - Digital Interns: (2 per semester)